1. Test, optimize and retest

 You’ve run your load test.
 You’ve worked out that your site will slow down by about half a second during peak.
 Does it matter?

 Working out the business impact of a slowdown is hard.
-You should expect more abandoned visits, more bounces and fewer conversions.
+You should expect more abandoned visits, a higher bounce rate and a lower conversion rate.
 Ultimately, a slow website is going to make you less money than a fast one.
 But every site is different.
 To understand how slower load times are going to affect your sales, you need real user monitoring.

 Some real user monitoring (RUM) solutions can analyze your past performance data and correlate it with bounces, conversions and revenue.
 A few go one step further and use this to predict the impact of a given change in load times.

 Only when you understand what a slowdown will mean for your business, can you then decide what to do about it.
 Similarly, real user monitoring can also tell you how much more you could make from a faster website.
-If it’s worth investing in your website to avoid the revenue hit from a slowdown, why not invest in making it faster, so you can beat your sales forecast?
+If it’s worth investing in your website to avoid the revenue hit from a slowdown, why not invest in making it faster, so you can increase your sales and beat your forecast?

 3. Check for third-party single points of failure

-Most e-commerce websites rely on a large number of third parties.
+Most ecommerce stores rely on a large number of third parties.
 Some, such as payment gateways, are essential for the site to work properly.
 These are the key partners you’ll want to include in your load testing process, and it’s important to get them on board at the earliest opportunity.

 Others, such as analytics and A/B testing solutions, offer extra value to the site owner but aren’t critical to the running of the site.
 Many of these should be excluded from the load testing process (as a rule, you don’t want to be load testing other organizations, especially without their permission).